-If your family members are not EU, EEA or Swiss citizens themselves, they can enter into and depart from Bulgaria if they have a residence permit issued for one of these countries.
-If they do not have such a permit, they will need to travel to Bulgaria with a valid international passport.
-An entry visa may be required too, depending on the case.
+If your family members are not EU, EEA or Swiss citizens themselves, they can enter into and depart from Bulgaria if they have a residence permit issued for one of these countries and a valid international passport.
+If they do not have such a permit, they will need to travel to Bulgaria with a valid international passport and/or an entry visa that may be required too, depending on the case.